About the Toolkit

-The Office for Victims of Crime (OVC)in coordination with the Federal Bureau of Investigation’s Office for Victim Assistance and the U.S. Department of Justice’s Office of Justice for Victims of Overseas Terrorismdeveloped this toolkit to help communities prepare for and respond to victims of mass violence and terrorism in the most timely, effective, and compassionate manner possible.
+The Office for Victims of Crime (OVC)in coordination with the Federal Bureau of Investigation’s Victim Services Division and the U.S. Department of Justice’s Office of Justice for Victims of Overseas Terrorismdeveloped this toolkit to help communities prepare for and respond to victims of mass violence and terrorism in the most timely, effective, and compassionate manner possible.

 Lessons learned from past incidents indicate that through advanced planning (which includes the establishment of victim assistance protocols), and by developing and maintaining multidisciplinary partnerships, communities are better prepared to engage a holistic approach to victim assistance to ensure that each victim’s needs are met.
 However, this toolkit also contains materials that will aid communities’ responses to victims even if they have not planned for an incident.

 We developed this toolkit primarily for the following professionals, but it can be used by any individual or organization responsible for planning and responding to incidents of mass violence and terrorism.

 - State Victims of Crime Act (VOCA) administrators: compensation and assistance.